 Driving in Queensland on an interstate or overseas licence

-If you are visiting Queensland from another country, you can drive if you have a valid overseas licence.
+If you are visiting Queensland from another country or jurisdiction, you can drive if you have a valid overseas licence.
 If you are visiting Queensland from another Australian state or territory you can drive if you have a valid interstate licence.
 You can't drive in Queensland with your interstate or overseas licence if you have been issued with a Queensland licence.